Use Unity Catalog with your Delta Live Tables pipelines

 Row filters let you specify a function that applies as a filter whenever a table scan fetches rows.
 These filters ensure that subsequent queries only return rows for which the filter predicate evaluates to true.

 Column masks let you mask a column's values whenever a table scan fetches rows.
 Future queries for that column return the evaluated function's result instead of the column's original value.
-For more information on how to use row filters and column masks, see Filter sensitive table data using row filters and column masks.
+For more information on using row filters and column masks, see Filter sensitive table data using row filters and column masks.

 Managing Row Filters and Column Masks

-For detailed syntax on defining tables with row filters and column masks, please refer to Delta Live Tables SQL language reference and Delta Live Tables Python language reference.
+For detailed syntax on defining tables with row filters and column masks, see Delta Live Tables SQL language reference and Delta Live Tables Python language reference.

 Behavior